devsquaresio/AdventOfCode2016/README.md

  - Then, we check if the three leters we are on are equal to the first, second, and first
  - And then in the hypernet, we check if the inverse is there, the BAB, and that is our answer

+## Day 8
+Just need a little bit of memory to do the problem.
+ - The rect part is easy, just loop over ranges and make it '#'
+ - For the rotate, I just create a temp array to store the row and column
+ - Then with the help of mod, I loop through temp and move them all
+ - For second part, I just print the pixel screen